Q: What is included in the price of the cruise?

-A: Carnival, through agreement with Wireless Maritime Services, proudly offers an advanced roaming network on board Carnival ships, allowing you to make and receive calls while at sea using compatible mobile phones that are set to roaming.
+A: RCCL, through agreement with Wireless Maritime Services, proudly offers an advanced roaming network on board RCCL ships, allowing you to make and receive calls while at sea using compatible mobile phones that are set to roaming.
 International roaming charges will be conveniently billed to you by your home mobile carrier.
 Mobile phone service will be available for use while the ship is at sea.

 Rates for usage of your cellular phone are determined by your home mobile carrier.
 Please note that calls to 800, 888, 866 and 877 numbers are not toll free.
 You will be billed by your home mobile carrier for your international roaming usage on your regular mobile phone bill.
 It can take up to 60 days for charges acquired while using your cellular phone at these times to appear on your phone bill.
 For more information, please contact your home mobile carrier customer service.

 Q: Is laundry service available?

 A: Yes – We will make special accommodations with RCCL to have laundry service for the cleaning of your Gi made available.
 Laundry and dry cleaning and pressing services are available for a fee.
 There are also small self-service launderettes available on the ship at a nominal cost, available on a first come first serve basis.
 We recommend bringing at least 2, possibly 4 Gi’s or work out clothes as there is plenty of training to be had.
 The ship will provide laundry services for Gi/workout clothing.
 So plan accordingly.

 Q: Are there hairdryers available in the cabins?